Swarna7781/Machine-translation/README.md

 # Machine-translation
-Each files contains the assigned tasks.
+Each files contains code for the assigned tasks.